 1. The Easiest String Trellis

-Many people will probably opt for the easiest way to make tomato trellis and this is it.
+Many people will probably opt for the easiest way to make tomato trellis, and this is it.

 Firstly, you should weave around a weatherproof garden twine on either side of each tomato plant.
-As they grow, just add more and more twine higher up the stakes.
+As they grow, add more and more twine higher up the stakes.
 Also, remember that using rebar instead of commonly used wooden stakes is also an option.

 2. Wind Resistant Combination Post System

 After planting your tomatoes, pound in three 4-foot tall wooden stakes in a line to one side of a tomato plant.
-The first stake should be placed right next to the plant while the other two should go around 10 inches on either side.
-When the plants are less than a foot tall, pound in a couple of 6-foot steel fence posts at 5-6 intervals along the row.
-Then, attach a wooden cross to the top of the posts using wires.
+The first stake should be placed right next to the plant, while the other two should go around 10 inches on either side.
+When the plants are less than a foot tall, pound in a couple of 6-foot steel fence posts at 5-6 intervals along the row, then attach a wooden cross to the top of the posts using wires.

 3. The Inverted “V” String Tomato Trellis

-The following way to build a tomato trellis is simple yet elegant and it’s mostly being used in Canada.
+The following way to build a tomato trellis is simple yet elegant, and it’s mostly being used in Canada.

-First, you need to lash 8-foot bamboo poles together to form inverted “V” shapes.
+First, you must lash 8-foot bamboo poles together to form inverted “V” shapes.
 Then, place horizontal poles along the tops and attach wooden stakes on each side to anchor them to the ground.
 Tie a long weatherproof garden twine along the top pole and place plants between each pair of “V” shapes.

 4. The T-post Tomato Trellis